Prem-ium/Auto-StockTrader/README.md

 - The user agrees to indemnify and hold the developer(s) harmless from any and all claims, damages, or losses arising from their use of the script(s)/.side project/repository.

+## Final Remarks

-Thank you for your support!
+Thank you for your interest in this repository.
+Please consider leaving a :star2: if you found this project to be cool!